Ballroom-Platform/ballroom-backend/README.md

 then run the rabbitmq message broker using docker `docker run --name rabbitmq -p 5672:5672 rabbitmq`

+then run `bal run` in the rabbitmq package directory in order to declare the neccary queues

 then start each individual service by going to each package directory and execute `bal run`